bamcis-io/AWSCostAndUsageReport/AWSCostAndUsageReport/Readme.md

 # Empty AWS Serverless Application Project

 This starter project consists of:
-* serverless.template - an AWS CloudFormation Serverless Application Model template file for declaring your Serverless functions and other AWS resources
+* AWSCostAndUsageReport.template - an AWS CloudFormation Serverless Application Model template file for declaring your Serverless functions and other AWS resources
-* Function.cs - class file containing the C# method mapped to the single function declared in the template file
+* Entrypoint.cs - class file containing the C# method mapped to the single function declared in the template file
 * aws-lambda-tools-defaults.json - default argument settings for use with Visual Studio and command line deployment tools for AWS

 You may also have a test project depending on the options selected.